feihong/feihong.github.io/public/resume/experience.md

 ### Freelance, June 2013 to present

-I have helped a number of clients with their Python and JavaScript web development needs.
+I help clients make websites, usually using Python and JavaScript.
 On the odd occasion I've also done iOS work in Objective-C.

 ### [EveryBlock](http://everyblock.com), September 2011 to Februrary 2013